JGCRI/gcam-doc/fusion.md

-A generic templated factory that can create any member of a SubClassFamilyVector &lt;link to define subclass family&gt; given the XML name.
+A generic templated factory that can create any member of a [SubClassFamilyVector](#definedata---and-definedatawithparent--) given the XML name.
 This class is currently not used however could be employed to replace all of the various Factory singleton classes that currently exist in GCAM.
 It would really be useful when/if we generate all XML Parsing code by the compiler.

 C++11/14 Features:
 ------------------

 Some code written in GCAM Fusion take advantge of some new language features.
 While not always necessary they proved useful.
 Note this isn't the full breadth of the new C++11/14 features, just the ones you may find in GCAM Fusion.
-In addtion there some classes, such as regular expressions, which are also part of the new standard however I will not talk about them since it doesn't change any language expressions that may be confusing to C++ coders.
+In addtion there are some classes, such as regular expressions, which are also part of the new standard however I will not talk about them since it doesn't change any language expressions that may be confusing to C++ coders.